Back to articles

 A deception grid weaponizes this with scale and deliberate delay, both working at once.

 The deception engine doesn't just open ports; it forces the scanner to interact with thousands of protocol-accurate handshakes concurrently.
 Parsing real RDP negotiations, SMB NTLM exchanges, SSH key algorithms, and everything else in the probe queue across thousands of IPs requires massive computational overhead.
-Even without intentional delay tactics, this protocol-accurate service emulation alone causes a 64x scan slowdown compared to scanning closed ports.
+Even without intentional delay tactics, this protocol-accurate service emulation alone caused a 64x scan slowdown in our testing compared to scanning closed ports.
 Then socket tarpitting compounds the problem: instead of completing a TCP handshake in milliseconds, the engine slow-drips response data, intentionally holding connections open.

 The Scan Bottleneck